GDG-JSS-NOIDA/website/README.md

 ## How to setup

-Follow this guide to setup this project on your local machine.
+Follow this guide to successfully setup this project on your local machine.

-1. Install [python] 3.x, git and [virtualenv] in your computer.
+1. Install [python] 3.x `https://www.python.org/downloads/`, git `https://git-scm.com/downloads` and [virtualenv] in your computer.

 2. Get the source code on your machine by-